1.0 Introduction

 Total number of on-premises connections in your Fortanix Key Insight account.

-Click on the count of scanner connections to navigate to the list of onboarded on-premises connections.
+Click the count of scanner connections to navigate to the list of onboarded on-premises connections.

-From the list, select a on-premises connection to navigate to its corresponding Resources page.
+From the list, select an on-premises connection to navigate to its corresponding Resources page.

 Click BACK TO RESOURCES to navigate back.